-Our teachers, Wendy Wallace and Wendy McPhee call their company WAW.
+Our teachers, Wendy Wallace and Wendy McPhee call their company WAW Dance.
 Both are extraordinarily talented dancers, beautiful to watch, with very impressive dance careers spanning several decades.
 Although they have quite different styles, both are brilliant teachers; equally skilled at giving class participants a viable belief in themselves.

 The Wendys have a boundless enthusiasm, with a strong commitment to ensure every woman in the group, will be able to share the dance, free of anxiety, alight with anticipation of “what next, bring it on!”
 Something I was sure I’d never be able to feel.